SAP-samples/teched2025-DA262/exercises/ex4/README.md

 ![alt text](/exercises/ex4/images/23_preview.png)

-- In the preview, select A_BusinessPartner to view the available data.
+- In the preview, select __'A_BusinessPartner'__ to view the data, which comes from S/4HANA in the SAP Business Accelerator Hub sandbox.

 ![alt text](/exercises/ex4/images/24_bpdata.png)